14 Health Benefits Of Aloe Vera (Ghrita Kumari) You Should Know

 When you cut an aloe leaf and keep it upright, you may notice a yellow latex draining out.
 This contains a chemical called aloin, a type of anthraquinone which gives aloe its laxative properties.
 However, it can cause severe diarrhea in some people.

-The most commonly noted health benefit of aloe vera is in relieving constipation.
+The most commonly noted health benefit of aloe vera is relieving constipation.
 Usually the yellow latex from the leaf is had to tackle constipation.
-It contains an organic compound called anthraquinone, which has potent laxative properties and can stimulate bowel movements to tackle constipation.
+It contains an organic compound called anthraquinone, which has potent laxative properties and can stimulate bowel movements.
 In ayurveda, kumarisaar, a formulation using the dried yellow latex, is used to treat constipation and other digestive disorders.

 2. May Treat Gastrointestinal Disorders

 Ayurvedic texts refer to aloe vera as “pleehahara” and “yakrut vruddhihara,” referring to its benefit in treating spleen (pleeha) and liver (yakrut) enlargements and even hepatitis.
 Kumaryasava, an ayurvedic formulation using fermented aloe vera juice, is used to treat these conditions.

 While research on these areas is lacking, aloe vera does seem to have other digestive benefits.
 It might reduce bloating and heartburn and aid digestion by increasing the number of healthy bacteria in the gut.1 2 There’s also some evidence that aloe vera might help with ulcerative colitis.
 One small clinical study looked into the effects of oral consumption of 100 ml of aloe vera gel on 44 people with ulcerative colitis.
 After 4 weeks, it was found that there was a moderate benefit on the symptoms of the condition such as bloating and inability to empty bowels.